Free Boolean algebra: A simple example

 Other elements of the Boolean algebra are then logical disjunctions of the atoms, such as "John is tall and Mary is not rich, or John is not tall and Mary is rich".
 In addition there is one more element, FALSE, which can be thought of as the empty disjunction; that is, the disjunction of no atoms.

 This example yields a Boolean algebra with 16 elements; in general, for finite n, the free Boolean algebra with n generators has 2^{n} atoms, and therefore $2^{2^n}$ elements.

 If there are infinitely many generators, a similar situation prevails except that now there are no atoms.
 Each element of the Boolean algebra is a combination of finitely many of the generating propositions, with two such elements deemed identical if they are logically equivalent.

 Another way to see why the free Boolean algebra on an n-element set has $2^{2^n}$ elements is to note that each element is a function from n bits to one.
 There are $2^n$ possible inputs to such a function and the function will choose 0 or 1 to output for each input, so there are $2^{2^n}$ possible functions.

 Category-theoretic definition

 In the language of category theory, free Boolean algebras can be defined simply in terms of an adjunction between the category of sets and functions, Set, and the category of Boolean algebras and Boolean algebra homomorphisms, BA.
-In fact, this approach generalizes to any algebraic structure definable in the framework of universal algebra.
+In fact, this approach generalizes to any algebraic structure definable in the framework of universal algebra (see free object).